-The Chazzan recites Kaddish Tiskabel immediately after Shmoneh Esrei.
+Unlike a usual Motzei Shabbos, the Chazzan recites Kaddish Tiskabel immediately after Shmone Esrei.
 The Megillah is read immediately afterwards.

-After the Megillah is concluded, V'atah Kaddosh is recited, followed by the entire Kaddish but without Tiskabel.
+After the Megillah is concluded, Vi'hi No'am and V'Atah Kadosh are recited.
+This is followed by the full Kaddish - excluding the line beginning Tiskabel - and Aleinu.